YDD9/docker-python-hello-kubernetes/Deployments.md

-change metadata.name to a random name pv0001 change spec.hostPath.path to an existing node dir comment spec.sotragecClassName to avoid PVC to use Dynamic mode.
+change metadata.name to a random name pv0001 change spec.hostPath.path to an existing node dir comment spec.sotragecClassName to avoid PVC using Dynamic mode.
 ```
 kind: PersistentVolume
 apiVersion: v1